nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Sorting all entries : `sort`

 Sorts all entries in the application according to name in alphabetical order.
-The sorting is case-insensitive.

 Format: `sort`